ceejbot/galls-law/webrebels.md

 # [fit] splitting the
 # [fit] monolith

-^ You need to scale differently: you break up the monolith..
+^ You need to scale differently: you break up the monolith.

 ---